 The best way to prevent muscle imbalances, in general, is by following a well-rounded strength program that’s based on full body compound movements.
 These include pushups, squats, lunges, deadlifts, turkey getups, bridges, etc.

 But, all in all, single leg and balance exercises, such as pistol squats, are especially helpful in dealing with muscular imbalances in runners.
+Check this routine.